SAMPLING ʻŌHIʻA TREES FOR INFECTION WITH CERATOCYSTIS

 See a short video on how to take samples from ʻōhiʻa suspected of having Ceratocystis wilt or Rapid ʻŌhiʻa Death (video updated December 2017).
-WARNING: Injuring ʻōhiʻa trees like this may kill them.
-Be sure the tree you are cutting is already dying.
+WARNING: Injuring ʻōhiʻa trees like this may kill them. *Be sure the tree you are cutting is already dead or dying.

 CLICK HERE for Landowner's Guide to Collecting a Sample and Sampling Report Form

 Collecting Samples from ʻŌhiʻa trees suspected of being infected with Ceratocystis (Rapid ʻŌhiʻa Death) – posted 12/14/2016

 Samples may be submitted to Dr. Lisa Keith, USDA, Agriculture Research Service, Daniel K. Inouye Pacific Basin Agriculture Research Center; Lisa.Keith@ars.usda.gov; 808-959-4357.

 Please work with the local Invasive Species Committee on your island: Kauaʻi 808-821-1490 (email@example.com), Oʻahu 808-266-7994 (firstname.lastname@example.org), Molokaʻi 808-553-5236 ext.
 6585 (email@example.com), and Maui 808-573-6472 (firstname.lastname@example.org).
 They will submit samples through the Hawai‘i Department of Agriculture (HDOA) Plant Quarantine Branch (PQB).
 (August 2019).